 A binary choice is a devious way of asking a question – especially if the interviewer doesn’t allow you to explain your reasoning (although this may reveal fascinating insights).
 If they ask enough of these questions through the interview, a solid picture will appear.
 Answer them honestly – if you are right for the job then the job will be right for you.

 Give a swift answer and maybe a one-liner to explain.
 If the choice is a tough one, tell them that it is a tough call.
+Sometimes an employer will ask a different question precisely becuase they want to see how your minds works.
+Explaining your answer to a tough questions will give them more insight than a simple one-word answer.

 - Would you rather swim in the sea or visit a museum?